 To be considered for the Master of Science program in athletic training, applicants must:

-- have completed a B.A. or B.S. degree at an accredited institution in the United States or have completed the first three years with at least 80 s.h. of undergraduate work for the 3+2 combined program at the University of Iowa;
+- have completed a BA or BS degree at an accredited institution in the United States, or have completed a bachelor's degree from a Board of Certification for the Athletic Trainer International Arrangement (IA) country;

 - have completed 30 s.h. at the University of Iowa if a transfer student;

-- have a cumulative undergraduate g.p.a. of at least 3.00 or a cumulative g.p.a. of at least 3.25 in the Undergraduate to Graduate (U2G) combined program;
+- have a cumulative undergraduate grade-point average (GPA) of at least 3.00 or a cumulative GPA of at least 3.25 in the Undergraduate to Graduate (U2G) combined program; and

-- include two letters of recommendation—one from a medical professional and one from an academic professional;
+- contact information of two references, one from a medical professional and one from an academic professional;

-- include a statement of purpose and career goals;
+- statement of purpose and career goals; and

-- have current CPR certification obtained within one year—Basic Life Support (BLS) or professional rescuer level and consistent with Board of Certification standards;
+- current CPR certification obtained within one year—must be Basic Life Support (BLS or professional rescuer level.

-- have completed additional recommended coursework in medical terminology, introductory athletic training, public health, motor learning, or psychology courses in areas such as abnormal, adolescent, or sports psychology.
+- Coursework in medical terminology, introductory coursework in athletic training, public health, motor learning, or additional psychology coursework.

 Community college coursework is accepted as well as online coursework from accredited universities.
 AP and CLEP coursework may satisfy course requirements if listed on a college transcript.